delta-io/delta-sharing/README.md

 If you are using [Databricks Runtime](https://docs.databricks.com/runtime/dbr.html), you can follow [Databricks Libraries doc](https://docs.databricks.com/libraries/index.html) to install the library on your clusters.

-## Get the share profile file
+## Download the share profile file

-The first step to read shared Delta tables is getting [a profile file](PROTOCOL.md#profile-file-format) from your share provider.
-The Delta Sharing library will need this file to access the shared tables.
+[A profile file](PROTOCOL.md#profile-file-format) is a JSON file that contains the information to access a Delta Sharing server.
+The connectors need this file to access the shared tables.
+There are multiple ways to download the profile file:

-We also host an open Delta Sharing Server with open datasets.
-You can download the profile file to access it [here](https://delta.io/sharing/open-datasets.share).
+- Download the profile file from our open Delta Sharing Server [here](https://delta.io/sharing/open-datasets.share).
+We host an open Delta Sharing Server with several open datasets.
+You can try the connectors with these datasets.
+- Start your own [Delta Sharing Server](#delta-sharing-server) and create your own profile file following [profile file format](PROTOCOL.md#profile-file-format) to connect to this server.
+- Download the profile file from your data provider.

-## Usages
+## Quick Start

+After you save the profile file, you can use it in the connector to access shared tables.

 ```python
 import delta_sharing